 We have had an Amex Platinum card in one form or another for many years now, and even as new rewards credit cards have come on the market, the Amex Platinum remains in our wallets because it offers some very solid built-in perks that can make travel easier and more comfortable.

 In additional the the perks it already provided such as select lounge access, $200 in annual airline credits, and access to the Fine Hotel and Resorts perks, The Platinum Card® from American Express actually just added a whole round of new perks such as $200 in Uber credit each year, 5x points on some hotel and air charges, and the ability to get free Gold cards for authorized users.
-The small business version, The Enhanced Business Platinum® Card from American Express OPEN, has similar but slightly different perks in that it now awards 50% of your redeemed points back if you pay for airfare with points with your selected airline for the year.
+The small business version, The Business Platinum® Card from American Express OPEN, has similar but slightly different perks in that it offers 35% of your redeemed points back if you pay for airfare with points with your selected airline for the year.